If It Ain't Love and Other Great Dallas Frazier Songs

-"If It Ain't Love" and Other Great Dallas Frazier Songs is nineteenth solo studio album by American country singer Connie Smith.
-It was released in July 1972 via RCA Victor and contained ten tracks.
+"If It Ain't Love" and Other Great Dallas Frazier Songs is nineteenth solo studio album by American country singer Connie Smith, released in July 1972 by RCA Victor.
 The album is a collection of songs composed by songwriter Dallas Frazier.
 Three of these songs were duets between Smith and Frazier himself.
 The album's title track was spawned as a single in 1972 and reached the top ten of the American country chart.
 The album itself reached the top 20 of the American country LP's chart and it received a positive review from Billboard magazine.

 Background

 Since 1964, Connie Smith had been signed to the RCA Victor record label.
 She reached her commercial zenith with a series of uninterrupted top ten country singles between 1964 and 1968.
 After becoming a Christian in 1968, Smith's professional outlook changed and she began incorporating more gospel music into her repertoire.
 Following 1968, her secular singles were less successful although she continued reaching the top ten of the country charts.
 In 1972, she had her most successful year of the decade with three top ten hits including "If It Ain't Love (Let's Leave It Alone)".

 "If It Ain't Love" was composed by songwriter Dallas Frazier and would inspire the name of her next album project.
 Smith had previously recorded a series of Frazier-penned songs and the two became close friends.
 Their musical friendship inspired Smith to record a tribute studio album dedicated to Frazier.
 "I've only had two albums like this – George Jones Sings Dallas Frazier, and this, from Connie, and my goodness, to have the best male country singer and the best female country singer do an album of my songs, that's quite a privilege," Frazier later commented.